hasanovvug-gif/Gym-Tracker/README.md

-This is a solid pitch for a fitness app!
-It strikes a great balance between automated tracking and intelligent feedback.
-Here is the English translation, keeping that punchy, "app-store-ready" tone.

 🏋️ Gym Tracker — What is this app?
 Gym Tracker is a smart personal workout log powered by an AI Coach.
 Here are the key features: